 There are times when there is not enough work to fill the 9-5 work day.
 This can be a welcome break if the usual is to bogged down under more than you can handle, but if it regularly occurs, it can get very boring.
 If you find yourself in this situation and are regularly bored at work, do this: Ask for more work There may be other assignments or tasks that you can take on board and this can be a good way to win favour with those you'd like to impress.
 Training Not only fills the time but expands your knowledge, skills and abilities and may lead to involvement in more aspects of the companies practice and possible promotions.
 Volunteer to help Helping your colleagues can be a valuable networking tool.
 A helping hand offered when dearly needed is often appreciated and seldom forgotten.
 Desk exercises Keep yourself healthy by checking out online exercises that you can do while at your desk.
 Doing this with even some simple stretches can do wonders to clear your mind, and relax and … [Read more...] about Bored at Work?
 Do This!

 While many college graduates are having problems landing jobs, the one field that has a fairly good track record is accounting.
 In fact, graduates who have specialized in accounting have an easier time landing jobs than their peers who have other degrees.
-In addition, senior level accounting jobs are also increasing which leads many to wonder why accounting jobs are in such demand in a weak job market.
+In addition, senior-level accounting jobs are also increasing which leads many to wonder why accounting jobs are in such demand in a weak job market.
 Regulations hold the key There have been a number of regulations that lenders, insurance companies and anyone involved in hiring employees need to comply with to avoid paying substantial fees.
 Rules like Dodd-Frank, the Consumer Protection Act and the Affordable Care Act have all had an impact on companies all over the country.
 The Securities and Exchange Commission is clamping down on companies reporting their reserves, properly evaluating their portfolios and monitoring positions.
-This means that the demand for financial analysts, auditors and public accounting specialists is on the … [Read more...] about Why Are Accounting Jobs In Demand?
+This means that the demand for financial analysts, auditors and public accounting specialists is … [Read more...] about Why Are Accounting Jobs In Demand?